Alain Goriely

 Alain Goriely is a Belgian mathematician, currently holding the statutory professorship (chair) of mathematical modelling at the University of Oxford, Mathematical Institute.
 He is director of the Oxford Centre for Industrial Mathematics (OCIAM), of the International Brain and Mechanics Lab (IBMTL) and Professorial Fellow at St Catherine's College, Oxford.
 At the Mathematical Institute, he was the director of external relations and public engagement, from 2013 until 2022, initiating the Oxford Mathematics series of public lectures.
-In 2022, he was elected to the Royal Society, and Gresham Professor of Geometry at the Gresham College (London) in 2024.
+In 2022, he was elected to the Royal Society, and Gresham Professor of Geometry at Gresham College (London) in 2024.

 Education and early life

-Born and raised in Brussels, Goriely obtained his B.Sc. in 1989 and Ph.D. in 1994 from the Université libre de Bruxelles where he became lecturer in the Mathematics Department.
+Born and raised in Brussels, Goriely obtained his B.Sc. in 1989 and Ph.D. in 1994 from the Université libre de Bruxelles where he became a lecturer in the Mathematics Department.
 Shortly after, he moved to the University of Arizona to take the positions of Research Associate (1994–1997), Assistant Professor (1998–2002), Associate Professor (2002–2007) and Professor (2007–2010).
 In Tucson, he also served as acting head for the Program in Applied Mathematics in 2006–2007 and 2007–2008.
 In 2010, he moved to Oxford to take up the inaugural chair of Mathematical Modelling and to become Director of the Oxford Centre for Collaborative Applied Mathematics (OCCAM).
-He is a Senior Fellow of the Oxford Martin School and received a M.A. in 2010 from the University of Oxford (by resolution).
+He is a Senior Fellow of the Oxford Martin School and received an M.A. in 2010 from the University of Oxford (by resolution).
 He has held a number of positions, including visiting professorships at the École Polytechnique Fédérale de Lausanne, the École normale supérieure (Paris), and the Pierre and Marie Curie University.
 He also held the Timoshenko professorial fellowship and the Poincaré visiting professorship at Stanford University, the Springer professorship at the University of California, Berkeley and the Distinguished Rothschild Visiting Fellowship at the Isaac Newton Institute.